Some facts about neonicotinoids

 For another neonicotinoid, acetamiprid, EFSA established a low risk to bees.
 A ban or further restrictions of this substance is therefore neither scientifically nor legally appropriate.
 A draft Regulation proposing a renewal of approval has been presented to the Member States on 5-6 October 2017.
 The proposal was further discussed and presented to the Member States for opinion in the Regulatory Committee on 12 and 13 December 2017.
 The Committee gave a favourable opinion on the draft Regulation with a qualified majority of Member States.

 The renewal regulation has been published in the Official European Journal and Acetamiprid has been renewed until 28 February 2033.

 A fifth neonicotinoid, thiacloprid is a candidate for substitution, based on its endocrine disrupting properties.
 Candidates for substitution are pesticides for which national authorities need to carry out an assessment to establish whether more favorable alternatives to using the plant protection product exist, including non-chemical methods.
-The current approval expires on 4 April 2018.
 A procedure to renew the approval of thiacloprid (under Regulation (EU) No 844/2012) is ongoing.
 The current approval expires on 30 April 2019.